X-ray Diffraction Reveals Periodicity in Murine Neocortex

 New Methods

 Here, we measured the X-ray diffraction patterns of mouse brain tissue to establish a novel method for examining nanoscale brain structures.
-Two groups of mice were examined, a control group, and one which underwent 30 days (P0-P30) of whisker-trimming – an established method of sensory deprivation, affecting the mouse barrel cortex (whisker sensory processing region of somatosensory cortex).
-Mice were perfused, and primary somatosensory cortices (barrel cortex) were isolated for x-ray diffraction imaging.
+Two groups of mice were examined: a control group and one that underwent 30 days of whisker-trimming from birth - an established method of sensory deprivation that affects the mouse barrel cortex (whisker sensory processing region of the primary somatosensory cortex).
+Mice were perfused, and primary somatosensory cortices (barrel cortex) were isolated for immunocytochemistry and X-ray diffraction imaging.

 Results